 \section{Introduction}

-Computing flows in complex geometries, which may move or deform, is required for multiple applications, {\it e.g.}, many biological flow problems like flying insects or beating hearts.
-In particular in the turbulent flow regime this is still a major challenge for computational fluid dynamics.
-Turbulence and moving boundaries require numerical techniques that can track the solution in space and scale to dynamically adapt the numerical grid accordingly, especially in cases where fluid-structure interaction is considered, since the motion of the boundary is then not known \emph{a priori}, but rather depends on the nonlinear interaction with the fluid.
-In this regard adaptive numerical discretization methods, which can be traced back to the 1980s \cite{Brandt1977, Berger1984}, are indeed attractive.
-In many cases they can be much more competitive than schemes on regular fine grids, depending on the character of the solution.
-However, for adaptive discretizations two major challenges can be identified: their actual implementation on massively parallel computers and the numerical error analysis of adaptivity.
+Computing multiscale flows in complex geometries, which may move or deform, is required in numerous applications, {\it e.g.}, many biological flow problems such as flying insects or beating hearts.
+This remains a major challenge for computational fluid dynamics, especially in the turbulent flow regime.
+To simulate turbulent flows in the presence of moving boundaries, numerical techniques are needed that allow the solution to be tracked in both space and scale, and the numerical grid to be dynamically adapted accordingly.
+If the fluid-structure interaction must also be taken into account, it is all the more difficult since the motion of the boundary is no longer known \emph{a priori}, but depends on its nonlinear interaction with the fluid.
+In this regard adaptive numerical discretization methods, which can be traced back to the 1980s \cite{Brandt1977,Berger1984}, are indeed attractive.
+In many cases they can be much more competitive than schemes on uniform fine grids, depending on the character of the solution.
+However, for adaptive discretizations two major challenges can be identified: their actual implementation on massively parallel supercomputers and the numerical error analysis of adaptivity.

-The implementation of the code is crucial to optimize computing and two conceptually different approaches can be distinguished: one uses point-based techniques, while the other uses block-based techniques.
-In the former, the error indicator determines for each grid point whether it is significant or not ({\it e.g.}, \cite{Roussel2010,Kevlahan2005}), while for the latter significant grid points are clustered in patches with the drawback of including non-significant points and thus decreasing the compression rate \cite{Domingues2003}.
-Due to the hardware layout of modern CPUs, block-based implementations are in many cases more competitive and have become increasingly popular during the last years, see, {\it e.g.},~\cite{Schornbaum2018} for a recent review on available software packages.
-The locally regular block data can be transferred in one contiguous chunk to the CPU cache, which greatly increases the performance despite an increase in number of points.
+The implementation of the code is crucial to optimize computing, and two conceptually different approaches can be distinguished: one uses point-based techniques, while the other uses block-based techniques.
+In the former, the error indicator determines for each grid point whether it is significant or not ({\it e.g.}, \cite{Roussel2010,Kevlahan2005}), while in the latter significant grid points are clustered in patches with the drawback of including non-significant points and thus decreasing the compression rate \cite{Domingues2003}.
+Due to the hardware layout of modern CPU, block-based implementations are in many cases more competitive and have become increasingly popular during the last years, see, {\it e.g.},~\cite{Schornbaum2018} for a recent review on available software packages.
+The locally regular block data can be transferred in one contiguous chunk to the CPU cache, which greatly increases the performance despite an increase in the number of points.